 Meet Helen, our COVID-19 Interactive Chat Assistant

 If you have questions about COVID-19, we encourage you to try Helen, our new interactive COVID-19 chat assistant.
-Helen can guide you through your symptoms and connect you with a nurse who can answer your COVID-19 questions, schedule a telehealth medical appointment, and even call ahead to the emergency department to let them know you’re coming.
+Helen can guide you through your symptoms, schedule a telehealth medical appointment, and even call ahead to the emergency department to let them know you’re coming.
 Helen is available at CovenantHealth.com and all hospital and medical practice websites.
 Learn more.

 Community and Media FAQ